 3. To use tools like Google Tag Manager

-Learning JavaScript means you can understand what those tags are doing, create custom ones, and debug problems when things break.
+Tag management systems like Google Tag Manager use JavaScript to inject code into websites.
+Knowing the language means you can understand what those tags do, create custom ones, and debug problems when things break.

 4. To build your own websites and experiments